wangziqi2013/wangziqi2013.github.io/_posts/2020-07-11-zippads-coco.markdown

-1. Although I do appreciate some design aspects (tagless lookup, applying distributed system concepts to cache, fully associative data placement) of Hotpads, in general I dislike its design philosophy which is hardly more than just over-design and ad-hoc addition of components.
+1. Although I do appreciate some design aspects (tagless lookup, applying distributed system concepts to cache, fully associative data placement) of Hotpads, in general I dislike its design philosophy which is hardly more than just over-design and brute-force, ad-hoc addition of components.
 This paper just make it worse by adding even more ad-hoc components, such as the pointer array for large objects.

+2. The pointer array thing deserves better elaboration.
+Is the array treated part of the object body?
+Does it have backing storage?
+What if the array needs expansion?

 This paper proposes Zippads and COCO, a compression framework built on an object-based memory hierarchy with object-aware compression optimization.
 The paper begins by identifying a few problems with conventional memory and cache compression